grumpyman12601/bookshelf/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## ISSUE (S) FOR DEVELOPER (S)
 ### Error #1
 The tab still shows up, but there is no way to fix this, unless I add a move button that moves it offscreen more to avoid latching to the half-page display option.
 This will not fix the problem but just make it less apparent.
-As far as I know unless you use firefox it's impossible to completely hide a tab while still displaying it.
+As far as I know unless you use firefox it's impossible to completely hide a tab.

-For it to be perfect you would have to install Firefox on crostini, make a brand new extension using window.hide(), and have the user of the extension launch Firefox and activate the extension any time they need to.
-Another convienience for firefox is that, while running in crostini there is no x button to exit out of the page, adding potential to a 100% invisible page.